Israeli strikes across Gaza kill dozens of Palestinians, even in largely emptied north - The Boston Globe

 As Israel has broadened its offensive, fleeing Palestinians have packed into areas along the Egyptian border and the southern Mediterranean coastline, where shelters and tent camps are overflowing.
 Even in those areas, Israel continues to strike what it says are militant targets.

 Israel’s offensive in Gaza has already been one of the most devastating military campaigns in recent history.
-More than 21,100 Palestinians, most of them women and children, have been killed, according to the Health Ministry in Hamas-ruled Gaza.
-The count doesn’t differentiate between civilians and combatants.
+More than 21,300 Palestinians, most of them women and children, have been killed, according to the Health Ministry in Hamas-ruled Gaza.
+Another 55,600 have been wounded, it says.
+Those counts do not differentiate between civilians and combatants.

-The military says it has killed thousands of militants, without presenting evidence, and that 167 of its soldiers have been killed in the ground offensive.
+The military says it has killed thousands of militants, without presenting evidence, and that 167 of its soldiers have been killed and hundreds wounded in the ground offensive.